EBI-Metagenomics/notebooks/src/docs/glossary.md

 ## Metatranscriptomic
 Refers to an environmental sample where whole transcriptome sequencing method has been applied.
 Analysis will yield taxonomic and functional information.

+## Mobile genetic element (MGE)
+A DNA element that can move within or between genomes.
+Examples include plasmids, phages, insertion sequences, integrons, and integrative conjugative elements.

 ## OTU
 Operational Taxonomic Unit representing a group of sequences sharing high similarity with each other.